Shuuichi77/GraphAlgorithm/README.md

 # GraphAlgorithm
-DMs are small projects whereas "Project - Renforcement d'un reseau" is a normal project.
+"Project - Renforcement d'un reseau" is the project I did for the semester.
+DMs are smalls projects.